-Mobile phones are pretty useful gadjets, I suppose, but bloomin' useless when the local tower is out.
+Mobile phones are pretty useful gadgets, I suppose, but bloomin' useless when the local tower is out.

 Back to top

-My main areas of operation are 80, 40 and 20 metres, although I occasionally have a pop at 15 metres and am eagerly awaiting the time when 10 metres comes to life nearer the sun's solar cycle 24 maximum.
+My main areas of operation are 80, 40 and 20 metres, although I occasionally have a pop at 15 metres and 10 metres.
 I have no particular interest in VHF or UHF, although that is partly because I can't afford a suitable radio and I live in a dip, so there.
-I am more interested in the technicalities of amateur radio than conversation, but this may be down to me being socially inept.
+I am more interested in the technicalities of amateur radio than conversation for the sake of it, but this may be down to me being utterly socially inept.
 I do dislike the 'long overs' I hear so much on the ham bands, especially 80 metres - for goodness' sake, microphones have a PTT button on them these days!
-Also, I would rather engage in antenna experiments than discuss how my tomato plants are growing - not that I grow tomato plants but I do have a fair rash of spuds growing in the rabbit's dirt patch, presumably growing from the half-inch thick bits of spud peel the ex-missus used to bung out there.
+Also, I would rather engage in antenna experiments than discuss how my tomato plants are growing - not that I grow tomato plants but I do have a fair rash of spuds growing in the rabbits' dirt patch, presumably growing from the half-inch thick bits of spud peel the ex-missus used to bung out there.
 Funny how a decent-sized teddy can be reduced to the size of a conker in seconds.

 Now, where was I?